Peoria, IL Wrongful Death Attorney

 If the deceased person left no surviving spouse or next of kin, damages will go to pay for hospitalization and medical treatment in connection with the last injury or illness of the deceased, and to the personal representative of the deceased to cover the costs of administering the estate and prosecuting the wrongful death action.

-What Is the Statute of Limitations for Wrongful Death in IL?
+What Is the Statute of Limitations for Wrongful Death in Peoria, IL?

 Like all states, Illinois imposes a time limit on wrongful death lawsuits.
 If you have the right to file a wrongful death claim, you must do so within two years of your loved one’s death, according to 740 Illinois Compiled Statutes 180/2.
 You may have a longer deadline, however, if your loved one died due to the violent intentional conduct of another person.
 In these cases, Illinois law gives plaintiffs five years from the date of the death, or one year after the final disposition of the defendant’s related criminal case, if charged with certain crimes.